Overview

 Summary

-We have performed the following steps in this post - run the procedure how to deploy Docker container using Ansible on a remote Linux machine which consists of the following steps:
+In this post we have went through the procedure of how to deploy Docker container using Ansible to a remote Linux machine, which consists of following steps:

-- Wrote the Ansible Docker container playbook and specified which container to run
+- Wrote Ansible playbook for Docker container deployment and specified which container to download and run.